cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

 ![alt text](images/img.png "button_bot")

 ## SLACK BOT
-This is the slack automation bot for cloudsniper.
-This bot works with lambdas to manage messages and delivers to slack the same using the `cloud-sniper` bot of slack.
+This bot is the slack automation of CloudSniper.
+The bot works with AWS lambda functions to manage messages and send them to slack.
-The bot also can handle `slack actions` using `APIGATEWAY` and `SLACKBOLT`
+The bot also can handle `slack actions` using `APIGATEWAY` and `SLACKBOLT`.

-#### EVENT TO SEND:
+#### EVENT TO SEND AN EVENT

+The format of the events to be sent is as below:

 ```json
     {
         "sendTo": "#channel/@user",